Tsvetilin/HotelReservationsManager/README.md

 Made as a course project for IT Career National Programme Module 13 "Software Engineering" by Tsvetilin Tsvetilov, Stoyan Zlatev and Pavlin Marinov.
 Fully functional ASP.NET 5 MVC application using various technologies.

 ### Details
 The application is capable of adding rooms with specified cpacity, type and image, and managing them.
-Every registered user is able to make a reservation for a room and this proccess is accompanied by dynamic price calculation and room availabilty check for desired period.
+Every registered user can search rooms on spicified criteria and is able to make a reservation for a room and this proccess is accompanied by dynamic price calculation and room availabilty check for desired period.
 Every non-past reservation can be canceled or modified.
 The systems allows adding employee accounts.
-They are capable of seeing all the reservations made by clients and modify them when needed.
+They can see all the reservations made by clients and modify them when needed.
 There is one master admin account that hires the employees and handles their resignations.
 They are capable of managing the hotel price policy as well.

 ## Note before download and usage
 - The project relies on external service providers.
 Thus accessing them via their API requires authentication.
 An API Key need to be supplied in order to achive the full functional capacity of the app.
 Please fill in the **Sendgrid** and **Cloudinary** sections in the **appsettings.json** with your personal keys.